 - Heat oven to 325°F and line 9 muffin tins with parchment paper liners.

 - Measure or weigh almond flour and place in a large mixing bowl.

 - Add baking powder, cinnamon and sea salt.

-- In a medium bowl, whisk eggs, add honey and melted butter or coconut oil.
+- In a medium bowl, whisk eggs, add honey and melted butter or coconut oil and milk.

-Peel, core, and very finely dice sweet ripe pears and toss with 1 Tbsp lemon juice to prevent browning.
+- Peel, core, and very finely dice sweet ripe pears and toss with 1 Tbsp lemon juice to prevent browning.

 - Fill muffin cups 3/4 full.
 Bake for 22-25 minutes.

 Kitchen Items I used to make these Paleo Pear and Cranberry Muffins